DR. DON MARTIN SUSTAINABLE VITICULTURE FELLOWSHIP

 The Fellowship was possible through a generous bequest from Dr Martin to the Alcorso Foundation, a great friend of Claudio Alcorso both of them sharing a passion about improving wine grapes grown in Tasmania.
 Through this fellowship, Dr Martin's bequest provides a valuable opportunity for individuals in the Tasmanian wine sector to explore leading sustainable practices outside Tasmania and share that knowledge for the benefit of the broader Tasmanian wine sector.

-Applicants may submit applications for travel to undertake:
+Applicants may submit applications for travel or for seed funding for new research.

 Interested applicants may contact Paul Smart at Wine Tasmania for further information relating to the Fellowship at email@example.com